 What do I need before scheduling a HDIVC Appointment?

-Before scheduling your appointment for a high dose Vitamin C infusion, we’ll need to either draw or get results for a few lab tests.
+Before scheduling your appointment for a high dose Vitamin C infusion, we’ll need to either draw (at a participating location) or get results for a few lab tests.
 In particular, we need the results for a CMP (comprehensive metabolic profile), CBC (complete blood count), and G6PD (Glucose-6-phosphate dehydrogenase).
-We can draw the labs at our location, or you can give us the results from your physician.
+We can draw the labs at a wHydrate location capable of drawing labs, or you can give us the results from your physician.